 Preventive laboratory tests are covered in full.
+Some genetic and genomic tests may require prior authorization.

 Lead Screenings

 Lead screening related services, and diagnostic evaluations for lead poisoning are covered in accordance with Rhode Island law.

 Lyme Disease

 Medically necessary diagnostic testing and long-term antibiotic treatment of chronic Lyme disease are covered when ordered by a physician after a thorough evaluation of the patient's symptoms, diagnostic test results and response to treatment.
 Treatment otherwise eligible for benefits will not be denied solely because it may be considered as unproven, experimental, or investigational, in accordance with State of Rhode Island General Laws § 27-18-62.